 We theorize that such conditions are how cooperative behaviors become embedded in our genes and significantly influence human behavior today.
 These conditions were enjoyed by our ancestors as a prerogative of small group life: it was largely punitive to be a selfish member of the fire circle when everyone could easily monitor your behavior, and upon whom you directly relied on for survival.

 Still there is enough variability in our social success that our ancestors also had to protect themselves from an indifferent, incompetent, or even hostile group.
 This variability we theorize led to an equally adaptive strategy to act selfishly, for oneself, or to benefit one’s family for the larger group, or to benefit all of us now, even at the expense of future generations.
+Which strategy we pursue - cooperative or competitive - is often a portrait of our own experiences and of the interactions between others in our group.

 Yet, because of our deep evolutionary past, we also remain “keyed” to social context to determine whether we act prosocially or selfishly from moment to moment.
 We are always code-switching, depending on the rules in force around us.